bhaskar4k/Find-You/README.md

 - If you type 'r'(uppercase and lowercase doesn't matter) then peoples name starting with 'r' will be shown in real time.
 - Made this using AJAX, JavaScript and DOM Manipulation (Same concept as like list and comment box).

 # Feature 6.
-Follow :-
+Follow/Unfollow :-
 - You can search any user's profile from searchbar and can follow/unfollow them.
 - Your following user's list and count will be updated accordingly.
 Also the person you did follow/unfollow his/her follower user's list and count will also be updated automatically after each 15 seconds without loading the webpage (Same concept as like list and comment box).
 - Made this using AJAX, JavaScript and DOM Manipulation.